 In the absence of a satisfactory response, the request is rejected.

-Section 3.5.
-Procedure in case of persistent (but partial) irregularities
+Procedure in the event of persistent (but partial) irregularities

 It may happen that the patent application is only partially irregular (R612-50 CPI).

 This is particularly the case when certain passages of the description are contrary to good morals (L611-17 CPI), are directed to methods of cloning human beings or modifying the human genome (L611-18 CPI) or certain other exclusions from patentability (L611-19 CPI).

 This is also the case when the application contains irregularities of partial shapes (L612-1 CPI).

 The notification fixes a deadline to comply with the requirements of the preceding articles (R612-50 CPIparagraph 2).

 The notification specifies the deletions envisaged to make the request compliant (R612-50 CPIparagraph 2).

 Penalty for non-response